standenboy/n/README.md

 - `the $EDITOR variable must be set using export`

 ### config
-It can be configued to using any fuzzy finder, and any text editor, and reader as long as they support the same syntax as fzf, vi, and less to function, some examples could be:
+It can be configured to using any fuzzy finder, and any text editor, and reader as long as they support the same syntax as fzf, vi, and less to function, some examples could be:
 - dmenu
 - rofi